 “Well, yes, but how?”

 “That’s a different question altogether, and sadly I don’t know.”
 She glanced toward the broken window.
-“And we don’t have much time.”
+“Anyhow, We don’t have much time.”

 “All right.”
 I leant forward.
 “Let me just clarify, because my mind is having a hard time processing this.
-You are Saeko Busajima?”
+You are Saeko Busujima, right?”

 She smiled.
 “Yes.”